Lazytangent/DataFlow/WALKTHROUGH.md

 ### Testing your API route

+**Make sure your backend server is running before you try testing the route!**

 Once you've set up your API route, you can test it with [Postman] or [Insomnia].
 If you're testing with either in your actual application with authentication, make sure you remember to add the proper authentication tokens, which depends on what you're using in that app.

+For this exercise, we'll send a `GET` request to `http://localhost:5000/api/users`, and since there's no authentication involved, there's nothing we'll need to add to our headers to get things working once the API route is written.

 ## Phase 3: Redux